rkoshak/sensorReporter/gpio/README.md

 `InvertOut` | | Boolean | Inverts the output when set to `True`.
 When inverted sending `ON` to the actuator will set the output to LOW, `OFF` will set the output to HIGH.

 ### Global parameters
-Can only be set for all GPIO devices (sensors and actuators).
+Can only be set for all GPIO devices (RpiGpioSensor and RpiGpioActuator).
 Global parametes are set in the `DEFAULT` section Parameter | Required | Restrictions | Purpose
 -|-|-|-
 `PinNumbering` | | BCM or BOARD | Select which numbering to use for the IO Pin's.
 Use BCM when GPIO numbering is desired.
 BOARD refers to the pin numbers on the P1 header of the Raspberry Pi board. (default BCM)

 ### Outputs / Inputs
 The RpiGpioActuator has only one output and input.
-The input expects ON, OFF, TOGGLE or a datetime as command.
+The input expects ON, OFF, TOGGLE or a datetime string as command.
 While ON, OFF set the GPIO pin accordingly, TOGGLE and and a datetime string will toggle the pin.
 Can be connected directly to a RpiGpioSensor ShortButtonPress / LongButtonPress output.
 The output will send the pin state as ON / OFF afer a change.